1995–2002 New Mexico Watercolor Society – Juried Shows

 2021 – New representation by the Taos Artist Collective, Taos, New Mexico.
 For more information, contact Lois Fernandez at firstname.lastname@example.org or 575-770-9950. www.taosartistcollective.com

 My journey as an artist has taken a multitude of paths.
 After 40 years as a criminal defense attorney in New Mexico, I began a new life and career as an artist.
 I had always painted, and much of my earlier artistic career focused on rodeos and rodeo cowboys.
 I retired from the practice of law in 2014, and moved from Albuquerque to Santa Fe, New Mexico.
 In 2015, I had the good fortune to have an artistic life-changing experience.
 I spent six weeks in Paris, France experiencing life as a Frenchman.
 I walked the streets of Picasso, Cezanne, Monet, Van Gogh, and so many others of the Impressionism and Post-Impressionism period.
 And I learned one of the important lessons taught by these Masters.
 “Paint what inspires you, and, if luck smiles upon you, someone else might love it enough to buy it.”
 I determined to follow that path.
 In 2021, I moved to the Albuquerque area and settled on the remnants of the old Alary apple farm in Corrales.

-I returned to New Mexico with a new perspective.
+From France, I returned to New Mexico with a new perspective.
 I wanted to experiment with new materials and new subjects.
 I wanted to see where my inspirations led.
 My new paintings began to focus on what I loved most about New Mexico and the Southwest.
 The sky has always fascinated me, both the daytime sky and the nighttime sky with its millions of stars.
 I began to paint Native American subjects which had been a mystery to me since my childhood in Texas.
 And, I began to feel the spirit of Picasso, Paul Cezanne, Juan Gris, Georges Braque and Albert Gleizes – whose spirit had guided me in Paris.
 I had always loved Cubism, and its roots with Cezanne.
 And it was fitting that it is now the 100th anniversary of this 20th Century art movement.
 Could I find the mystery of the Southwest in my paintings?
 Could I combine these spiritual influences, and make them my own, and like what I was painting?
 Could I follow the storied Southwest Modernism movement of Georgia O’Keeffe, Marsden Hartley, Raymond Jonson, Andrew Dasburg, John Marin, and Cady Wells?
 Could I put all of these influences together, and carve a new artistic path?
 I determined to try.

 “The Spirit of Taos Mountain”, pictured above demonstrates both my process and my subjects.
 I combine the land of Taos Mountain, the Southwestern sky, and a Kachina Mask with the concepts of Cubism.